thunderquack/bundestag_gesetze/a/azrg-dv/index.md

         (§ 3 des AZR-Gesetzes)

-*    *   § 3 Absatz 2 Nummer 1 und 2 in Verbindung mit § 2 Absatz 1a und 2 Nummer 1, § 3 Absatz 3a in Verbindung mit § 2 Absatz 2 Nummer 3 sowie § 3 Absatz 3b in Verbindung mit § 2 Absatz 2a und § 3 Absatz 3e in Verbindung mit § 2 Absatz 2 Nummer 2 und 3 zu Spalte A Buchstabe a
+*    *   § 3 Absatz 2 Nummer 1 und 2 in Verbindung mit § 2 Absatz 1a und 2 Nummer 1, § 3 Absatz 3a in Verbindung mit § 2 Absatz 2 Nummer 3 sowie § 3 Absatz 3b in Verbindung mit § 2 Absatz 2a und § 3 Absatz 3e und 3g in Verbindung mit § 2 Absatz 2 Nummer 2 und 3 zu Spalte A Buchstabe a

     *
     *